September 16, 2018 |0 min read

 History of the Tabby Cat

 The name “tabby cat” brings to mind many different things - but the fact is that they are not actually a breed in and of themselves.
-Tabby is a color pattern that usually presents in stripes but can also be stripes and whorls of color or even spots and stripes.
+Tabby is a color pattern that usually presents in stripes but can also be stripes and whirls of color or even spots and stripes.
 Many different cat breeds sport a tabby-type coat, such as a calico or tortoiseshell cat with tabby patches.
 There are a few different types of tabby patterns:

-Classic: The classic tabby pattern will typically have whorls ending in a target on the side of a cat.
+Classic: The classic tabby pattern will typically have whirls ending in a target on the side of a cat.
 Often there is a very high color contrast here.Mackerel: The most common type of tabby pattern is the Mackerel, or striped.
 This usually involves striped rings around their tail and legs and a necklace or stripes around the front of their chests.
 You can usually find bands of solid or broken stripes running down the sides of their bodies as well.